BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 A program that reads another program and executes it.

 *prompt*:
-Characters displayed by the interpreter to indicate that it is ready to take input from the user.
+Characters displayed by the REPL to indicate that it is ready to take input from the user.

 *program*:
-A set of instructions that specifies a computation.
+A sequence of instructions that specifies a computation.

 *print statement*:
 An instruction that causes the Julia REPL to display a value on the screen.